How much do I need to retire in Canada?

 For a happy retirement, you need careful retirement planning that takes into account your specific circumstances, needs, and goals.
 Due to this, customized retirement planning is paramount, as the following example shows:

-Sharon and Susan are both 35 years of age, have $100,000 in their retirement funds, and want to retire at age 55.
-Sharon is keen on traveling extensively post-retirement, something she is not presently able to do because of family and work commitments.
+Sharon and Susan are both 35 years of age, have $100,000 in their retirement accounts, and want to retire at age 55.
+Sharon is keen on traveling extensively post-retirement, something she is not currently able to do because of family and work commitments.
 Susan, on the other hand, plans to relocate to Quebec City and have the Quebec pension plan, which has a much lower cost of living than Vancouver, her present location.
 Since Sharon’s post-retirement expenses are likely to be much higher, she will need to have a bigger retirement nest egg than Susan’s in order to travel after retirement.

 Like Sharon and Susan, the amount of money you need to save for retirement depends on your goals.